bacowan/paidy-project/README.md

 ### Rest API
 The design of the Rest API can be seen in openapi.yaml.
 ### Database structure
 The database is composed of 2 tables: menu_items and orders.
+There is no table for "tables"; table numbers are simply a property of orders.
 - menu_items contains all items that can be ordered, and defaults are added on creation.
   - There is an autoincrementing ID column and a name column
 - orders contains all orders that have been placed.